pimcore/pimcore/doc/Development_Documentation/10_E-Commerce_Framework/03_Installation.md

 For detailed information see comments within the configuration file.
 Depending on your use case, you might not need all components configured in the configuration file.

-> During development you will return to this file and adjust the settings multiple times.
+> During development you will return to the configuration and adjust the settings multiple times.